IwakuraRein/IwakuraRein.github.io/index.md

 ## About me

-I am currently a Master student at [University of Pennsylvania](http://cg.cis.upenn.edu/).
+I am currently a Master's student at the [University of Pennsylvania](http://cg.cis.upenn.edu/).
 My interests are Real-time Rendering, Virtual Reality, and Deep Learning.

 ## Selected Projects